 How wastewater can impact human health and the environment

 Wastewater can contain microorganisms, bacteria and viruses that can cause disease.
 Contact with dangerous bacteria can cause skin, eye and nose infections or gastroenteritis (gastro or upset stomach).

 Wastewater can also contain pollutants, including:

-All these can impact water quality and harm plants and animals that depend on water.
-Water with high pH levels (acidity) can also give people skin, eye and nose infections.
+All these can impact water quality, harm plants and animals that depend on water and present risks to human health.

 The risks from wastewater should be properly controlled from the wastewater catchment, through to treatment, disposal and reuse.

 Depending on the quality and quantity of the wastewater, site conditions and other considerations, wastewater may be collected in the following ways:

 - By the sewerage system, with flow into a wastewater treatment facility, or

 - Kept within the premises and then treated on-site, or